Many of the staff at Beacon Cove Dental have canine friends, so we thought it would be a good idea to do an overview of dog dental health.

 - You can brush canine teeth using a specific, low fluoride toothpaste

 - There are brushes that fit on the tip of your finger to make brushing easier than using a traditional handle brush

-There the basics, we would be happy to chat more about your dog during your next visit… but please do seek your Vet’s advice is cases of disease.
+There are the basics of canine dental health.
+We would be happy to chat more about your dog during your next visit… but please do seek your Vet’s advice in cases of disease.

 Remember that, just like humans, dental disease can lead directly to heart disease and other blood/bacterial related diseases.